Ask about our monthly special!

 Noted for its spectacular fall color, Acer saccharum (Sugar Maple) is a large, deciduous tree with a straight trunk, wide-spreading branches, and a dense, oval to rounded crown.

 Its foliage of five-lobed leaves, ranges from medium to dark green in summer, and changes to a brilliant palette of yellows, oranges, and reds in the fall.
-In spring, greenish-yellow flowers, borne in short, upright sprays appear before the leaves and are followed by two-winged samara.
+In spring, greenish-yellow flowers, borne in short, upright sprays appear before the leaves and are followed by two-winged samaras.

 October Glory Red Maple